LeviEmanuele/A-spiffy-personal-background.github.io/README.md

-# Human Instrumentality Project (don't sue me.) - a Personal profile for Social scientists
+# Human Instrumentality Project

 Welcome to my personal profile: https://leviemanuele.github.io/A-spiffy-personal-background.github.io/

+Showcasing how to make a personal profile, where you be poor social scientists lacking of skills and yearning for integration in the tech world.

 ## About The Project